Strivin0311/llms-learning/models/foundation/ernie.md

 # ERNIE
-*Here's some resources about ERNIE*
+*Here're some resources about ERNIE*

 #### Ernie 3.0: Large-scale knowledge enhanced pre-training for language understanding and generation [`UNREAD`]